sampottinger/unemployment_analysis/README.md

 COVID Unemployemnt Analysis
 ====================================================================================================
 Analysis to understand the parts of the workforce economically impacted by COVID-19.
 Released under the [MIT License](https://opensource.org/licenses/MIT).
+[See article](https://towardsdatascience.com/inequality-and-the-occupations-with-the-deepest-unemployment-b163ce422efd).

 <br>